- About Us

 - Forms & Links

-The core values of university social responsibility refer to the ability of a university to construct and disseminate ideas and values through social engagement, that is, the process of shaping and transmitting social innovation concepts.
+The core values of University Social Responsibility (USR) refer to the ability of a university to construct and disseminate ideas and values through social engagement, that is, the process of shaping and transmitting social innovation concepts.

-Social engagement is not service-learning, because service-learning implies the kindness of helping others, while social engagement is an innovative process that suggests social impact.
-Hence, participants/students are encouraged to present a set of discourse that clearly describes the ideas, processes, and reflections of their works.This iterative process of practicing and reflecting enables a more comprehensive understanding of contemporary issues: environmental, cultural, and social sustainability.
-In addition, it encourages students to develop a calm demeanor, confidence, and ability when facing challenges.
+Social engagement is different from “service-learning”.
+While service-learning implies the kindness of helping others, social engagement is an innovative process that has a social impact.
+Hence, students are encouraged to clearly describe the ideas, the process, and reflection of their projects.This iterative process of practicing and reflecting will lead to a more comprehensive understanding of environmental, cultural, and social sustainability, and will help students to develop confidence to overcome challenges.

-Students participate in various types and levels of social interventions based on their professional knowledge and skill sets.
+Participating in various types and levels of social interventions based on their professional knowledge and skill sets.

-Integrate learned skills to solve real-life challenges.
+Using your knowledge and skills to solve real-life challenges.

 Course Title: Social Practice

 You can only obtain a credit for this course once during your course of studies.
 However, you may still can participate in social practice courses if you wish to do so.

 If you have already obtained credits from an off-campus internship (including a "professional" or "overseas" internship program), you can apply for exemption from the social practice project.